qufighter/ColorPick/README.md

 It is fools like myself which maybe bested with simple knowledge of the critical hit, the lion no longer exists, and now have only regret.
 I'd ratehr die a fool than respect a world of unfairness ruled by fear, as though it were wise.
 But there is still some truth to the quote, that unfair worlds kill.
 And in a sense, that is a just end for the fearful fools, but maybe not for the rest.

+Conform to speak has to go; because conformity isn't worth being spoken and says nothing worth reading, and it's how powerful constrain opportunities from everyone.
+Simply put, it's the system that binds things into a bad state of non freedom that ultimately only works for the powerful that constrain it.
+Systems that reqiure conformity and normality are basically doomed from the very start, and value nothing of actual value.
+The great simplifiers of corporate greed confom aren't actually making your life any easier, theyre taking away what works and replacing it with grabage that works for them.